shivanshdave/2020-432/classes/class14/README.md

 1. There is a [Minute Paper after Class 14](http://bit.ly/432-2020-minute-14), due at 2 PM on Friday 2020-03-06.
 2. The [Course Notes](https://thomaselove.github.io/2020-432-book/) have been updated to include Chapters 16, 18, and 21-24, along with placeholders for 17, 19 and 20.
+3. For Project 2, I specified [some data sources I'd be pleased to see used more](https://github.com/THOMASELOVE/2020-432/blob/master/projects/project2/README.md#suggested-data-sources).
-3. Enjoy Spring Break!
+4. Enjoy Spring Break!
 Our next class will be Tuesday 2020-03-17.

-## Some Project Tips
+## Some Project 1 Tips

 1. My note on back-transformation in nomograms for linear and logistic regression is available [in R Markdown](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class14/class14_nomogram_note.Rmd) or [as a PDF](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class14/class14_nomogram_note.pdf).